demisto/content/Packs/1Password/Integrations/OnePasswordEventCollector/README.md

 The integration can be configured to fetch three types of events from 1Password:

 - **Audit events** - Information about actions performed by team members within a 1Password account.
-Events include when an action was performed and by whom, along with details about the type and object of the action and any other information about the activity.
+Events include details on a preformed action such as execution time and executing user, action type and any additional information about the activity.
 - **Item usage actions** - Information about items in shared vaults that have been modified, accessed, or used.
-Events include the name and IP address of the user who accessed the item, when the item was accessed, and the vault where the item is stored.
+Events include the accessing user's name and IP address, time of access, and the vault where the item is stored.
 - **Sign-in attempts** - Information about sign-in attempts.
 Events include the name and IP address of the user who attempted to sign in to the account, when the attempt was made, and, for failed attempts, the cause of the failure.

 All event timestamps, along with date and time configuration parameters and command arguments, are in the Coordinated Universal Time (UTC) timezone.